-Effort to let Maine tribes benefit from more federal laws falls short after veto
+Tribal sovereignty bill falters as Maine lawmakers fail to override governor’s veto

 Both chambers had voted to enact the bill with big-enough majorities to override the veto, but some House members backtracked under pressure by Democratic Gov. Janet Mills.
 She contends the bill was vague and would lead to lengthy and costly litigation in coming years.

-The 84-57 vote fell short of a two-thirds majority after tribal Rep. Aaron Dana, a Passamaquoddy, implored lawmakers to vote for the tribes, saying they want the same thing that the nation’s Founding Fathers wanted.
+The 84-57 House vote fell short of a two-thirds majority after tribal Rep. Aaron Dana, a Passamaquoddy, implored lawmakers to vote for the tribes, saying they want the same thing that the nation’s Founding Fathers wanted.

 “We seek equality.
 We seek life, liberty and the pursuit of happiness.
 And we seek the liberty and the pursuit of happiness under a relationship where we have the access to the laws passed by Congress to make native communities safer and healthier,” he said.
 “Nothing more, nothing less.”